josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 Gets a value of generic type which length must match to array lenght.
 * AsHexString()
 Gets the String representation of binary data into the array.
+* ConcatUtf8()
+Concatenates the members of a collection of UTF-8 texts.
 ### Byte
 * AsHexString()
 Gets the String representation of byte value.